Back

 Admission Fees and Hours

-The admission fees and hours for Inuyama Castle are as follows:
+Here are the admission fees and hours for Inuyama Castle.

 • Adults: 550 yen

-• Elementary and Junior High Students: 110 yen
+• Elementary and Middle School Students: 110 yen

-New fees starting March 2026: Adults 1,000 yen, Elementary and Junior High Students 200 yen.
+New fees starting March 2026: Adults will be 1,000 yen, and elementary and middle school students will be 200 yen.
 This increase is for disaster prevention renovations and cultural property protection.

 Discount Information

-Inuyama Castle Town Ticket: A set ticket that includes a Meitetsu train ticket and admission is available at a discount.
+Inuyama Castle Town Ticket: A combined ticket for Meitetsu train rides and admission is available at a discount.
 For more details, please see the article below.

 Hours of Operation